harshpaal/Kotlin-Android-App-Dev/README.md

-# Basic Android App Development using Kotlin
+# Basic Android App Development using Kotlin and TFlite